microsoft/vcpkg-docs/vcpkg/users/authentication.md

 git config --global --unset-all http.<uri>.extraheader git config --global http.<uri>.extraheader "AUTHORIZATION: bearer <System_AccessToken>"
 ```
-The `<uri>` can be filled in with a variety of options, documented in https://git-scm.com/docs/git-config#Documentation/git-config.txt-httplturlgt.
-For example, `https://dev.azure.com/MYORG/`.
+The `<uri>` can be filled in with a variety of options, for example `https://dev.azure.com/MYORG/`.
+See the [`git config` documentation](https://git-scm.com/docs/git-config#Documentation/git-config.txt-httplturlgt) for more details.

 (Original Source: https://github.com/Microsoft/azure-pipelines-agent/issues/1601#issuecomment-394511048).

-**Note for Azure DevOps users:** You may need to enable access via Job authorization scope https://docs.microsoft.com/en-us/azure/devops/pipelines/process/access-tokens?view=azure-devops&tabs=yaml#job-authorization-scope.
-You may also need to "reference" the repo in your yaml via:
+**Note for Azure DevOps users:** You may need to enable access via [Job authorization scope](/azure/devops/pipelines/process/access-tokens#job-authorization-scope) and reference the repo in your yaml pipeline:

 ```yaml
 resources: